rozek/lava-lamp-replacement/README.md

 * choose `Flash` as the upload target of the IDE and
 * click "Send to Espruino"

-If everything works as intended, the animation should start after an initial delay of 1 second (which has been chosen in order to give Espruino enough time for its internal house keeping after the upload)
+If everything works as intended, the animation should start after an initial delay of 1 second (which has been chosen in order to give the Espruino enough time for its internal house keeping after such an upload)

 And since the code has been saved in flash memory, the animation should start automatically whenever the board is powered-on.